ricgreen1/Igby/README.md

 12/12/22\
 v1.0.0 is here just in time for the holidays!
 And boy is it full of amazing features and loads of bug fixes!\
 "MODULE_SETTING_PRESETS" section in the .json settings file can contain multiple presets that can be used as settings for multiple modules.\
+Added setting presets for all major functions and classes.\
+Setting presets can now be inherited from other setting presets.\
+Setting validation makes sure settings are correct.
+Defaults are used if the setting is missing and defaults are available.
+Igby halts if crucial settings are missing.\
 Added project content integrity test that makes sure tha the conent directory is synce properly.\
 Reports are now deterministic between runs.\
 Added option to not save duplicate reports.
 When enabled, igby only save the report if it's contents are different from previous report.\
-Added setting presets for all major functions and classes.\
-Setting presets can now be inherited from other setting presets.\
-The settings get verified.
-Defaults are used if the setting is missing and defaults are available.
-Igby halts if crucial settings are missing.\
 Added charset option for perforce settings. (default set to utf8)\
-Igby window title bar now has additional useful information.
+Igby window title bar now has additional useful information.\
-Added CL number to report file name.
+Added CL number to report file name.\
-Lots and lots of bug fixes!
+Lots and lots of bug fixes!\